 Table of Contents

-New aquariums go through a process known as the Aquarium Cycle, during which biological colonies eliminating harmful toxins begin to develop.
+New aquariums go through a process known as the Aquarium Cycle, during which biological colonies eliminating harmful toxins begin to develop inside the aquarium filter.
 However, your fish will be in danger until those colonies are fully grown.

 Excess of ammonia should be treated as soon as possible as it can result in damage to the health of your fish or even their death.
 One way to control the level of ammonia in your aquarium is using ammonia binders, which are useful when you need to quickly reduce dangerous concentrations of ammonia.
 There are a lot of ammonia treatment products out there for different purposes, so make sure to monitor the ammonia levels in your tank to know which one to choose.